 The frame will be a little lighter and likely made of aluminium.
-You should be looking for a 8-speed cassette as a minimum, most likely paired with a double or triple crankset up front.
-Tyres will also improve having a better tread profile for proper trails and being more supple improving ride quality and performance.
+You should be looking for an 8-speed cassette as a minimum, most likely paired with a double or triple crankset up front.
+Tyres will also improve having a better tread profile for proper trails whilst providing improved ride quality and performance.

 You may be able to find a dual-suspension mountain bike at this price point, but they will still be far heavier and less durable than a good hardtail, so it's worth holding off until the budget can stretch a little further.

 For those looking for a dual-suspension mountain bike, this is the place to start.
-The welcome addition of suspension front and back does come at a trade off to quality parts.
-A hardtail at the same price will typically have better quality componentry, but obviously sacrifices the rear suspension.
-So the question at this price point becomes which do you favour, a dual-suspension for comfort and the ability to hit some solid trails, or a hardtail with higher quality components that is going to perform better on less technical trails.
+The welcome addition of suspension front and back does come at the cost of quality parts.
+A hardtail at the same price will typically be far lighter and have better quality componentry, but obviously sacrifices the rear suspension.
+So the question at this price point becomes which do you favour, a dual-suspension for greater control when it gets rough, or a hardtail with higher quality components that is going to perform better on less technical trails.
 Hydraulic disc brakes are almost standard as is an aluminium frame.

-One thing we haven't spoken about is thru-axle fork vs a quick release system.
-Thru-axle forks have a larger diameter axle which improves stiffness and steering as a result.
+One thing we haven't spoken about is thru-axle fork vs a quick release hub system.
+Thru-axle forks have a larger diameter axle which improves stiffness and steering at the wheels as a result.
 You'll find them on bikes at the upper end of this price point, and more commonly above it.

 An extra gear or two should be on offer, now 10-speed is common and most likely still paired with either a double or triple crankset.